Art Silverman had a vendetta against popcorn.

 When the audience magic happens, you’ll know it.

-For the rest of February, we’re going to be sharing our favorite tips and tactics for the how.
+Next, we’re going to be sharing our favorite tips and tactics for the how.
 You’ll be telling better stories, creating smarter analogies, and connecting with your audience at a deeper level than ever before.